howieliang/ArUco-NUIKit/README.md

-# ArUCo-TUI
+# ArUco-NUIKit
-Toolkit for Designing Tangible User Interfaces with ArUCo Library
+Toolkit for Designing Natural User Interfaces with ArUCo Library